-Brands already catering to the ‘sofa-surfers’ will most likely not be in too much trouble and might even see an increase in sales.
-Brands that are traditionally offline will likely innovate new online products in an effort to adapt to this new way of living.
+Brands already catering to the ‘sofa-surfers’ have shown to be in the clear and in some cases have even seen an increase in sales.
+Brands that are traditionally offline have innovated new online products in an effort to adapt to this new way of living.

 The most important factor of the pandemic is obviously the health of the population, but there are far more people affected than merely the sick.